An Adventure in Ecology

 on the beach, a night hike, bedtime stories and an optional

 early morning hike.

-unique wetlands.
+there is a morning lesson lunch and swim.
 Each day at 3:10 there is an all group closing activity

 before sign-out and bus pick-up.
 Friday afternoon at around